Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Source: Just having little space and a good solution.

 Don't go on a vacation and leave potatoes and onions in the pantry.
 I must warn people to remove these before departing.
 I came back to a terrible smell in my house and it took me all morning to remove it.
 Nothing smells worse should they go bad before you get back.

 Wash your vegetables and pat completely dry.
-Store your vegetables in a Ziploc bag, like this kale.
+Store your vegetables in a Ziploc bag.
 Add a couple of paper towels into the bag.
 That way the towel will absorb the moisture and keep your vegetables more crisp, fresh and last longer in the fridge.
-I usually can keep kale in my fridge for up to 2 weeks and it will still be good to eat.

 To keep fruits and vegetables fresh longer, wrap them in newspaper before storing them in the fridge.